SamboyCoding/Cpp2IL/README.md

 WIP Tool to reverse Unity's IL2CPP build process back to the original managed DLLs.

+The information below almost entirely applies to the CLI application available on github releases.
+For documentation on using the "core" module - which the CLI is just a wrapper around - in your own projects, see [README_CORE.md](Cpp2IL.Core/README_CORE.md)

 **IL Generation is currently to-file only, not to-assembly.
 Don't expect to magically get managed DLLs out of this.**

 Uses [LibCpp2IL](LibCpp2IL) for the initial parsing and loading of metadata structures.